dictionaria/pydictionaria/tutorials/intro-commandline.md

 Nobody does.
 People working on the command-line usually only remember the commands they use regularly.
-For some, this means they've memorised hundreds of commands over the years; other get by with just two or three, including `cd`.
+For some, this means they've memorised hundreds of commands over the years; others get by with just two or three, including `cd`.
 Yet others just have a list of commands written down in a text file or a sheet of paper on their desk.
 Also, there's the internet -- an endless resource for looking up commands or asking for help.